Bachelor of Science in Criminal Justice Studies

 Spalding’s 120-credit Bachelor of Science in Criminal Justice Studies program gives students a deep, well-rounded understanding of the criminal justice system—covering law enforcement, courts and corrections—while emphasizing critical thinking, ethical leadership and the pursuit of justice.

-Through internship experience and a capstone project in your senior year, you’ll develop practical knowledge and research methods that can be applied directly to your career.
+Through internship experience or a capstone project in your senior year, you’ll develop practical knowledge and research methods that can be applied directly to your career.
 You’ll also have the opportunity to:

 Tuition